MiLB.com Frequently Asked Questions

 Q. Where can I get Arizona Fall League caps or merchandise?
 I looked online and could not find anything.

-A. The Arizona Fall League offers long- and short-sleeve shirts and hats at ballpark merchandise stands, but currently there is nothing online.
-You can call the AFL office at 602-681-9362 to learn what's available.
+A. The Arizona Fall League has an online store here.
+You can call also the AFL office at 602-681-9362 to learn what's available.

 Q. Do you know what team's cap/jersey/logo this is?
 Where can I purchase the team's current cap/jersey/logo?